 February 17, 2026

-Below is a transparent breakdown: what you actually get, the real cost-per-pound math, freezer space needs, and when bulk buying makes sense.
+Below is a transparent breakdown of what you actually get, the real cost-per-pound math, freezer space needs, and when bulk buying makes sense.

 Cattle grazing on pasture for 100% grass-fed and grass-finished beef